 Customers who choose not to transition to a Medtronic pump and continue to use their Animas® pump should be aware that effective September 30, 2019, Medtronic will no longer be able to supply Animas® cartridges or customer support for Animas® pumps, so you may want to consider alternative therapy options.

-For information on Animas® warranty policy visit www.animas.com
+For information on the Animas® warranty policy visit www.animas.com

-Whether you’re an Animas® Vibe® or Animas® Ping® customer, rest assured you can now order your infusion sets, cartridges, and other supplies directly through the Medtronic Store.
+Whether you’re an Animas® Vibe® or Animas® Ping® customer, rest assured you can still order your infusion sets, cartridges, and other supplies directly through the Medtronic Store.